Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The Nintendo Switch is third with its 157.7 kWh annual energy consumption ($20.50 per year).
 Finally, the Nintendo Wii U consumes the least amount of energy out of all four gaming consoles, using only 37 kWh per year, or less than $5 to power annually.

-Which Major Appliance Uses the Most Energy?
+Which Major Appliance Uses The Most Energy?

 Electric furnaces use the most energy at home, according to Silicon Valley Power.
+Clothing Iron Consumes More Electricity than Vacuum Cleaner.
+Office appliances like a paper shredder and desktop computer use a significant amount of energy.

 How to Calculate Your Annual Energy Consumption and Cost